 A water filter housing is a necessary part of most types of cartridge water filters – the housing holds the actual filter in place and helps guide the water through it.
 Most filter housings are made of strong, durable polycarbonate and/or polypropylene plastic that meets all of the standards of the NSF, an independent public health and safety organization.

 While there are specialty filters and proprietary filters that are unique, most water filter housings are made in one of several standard sizes:

 By offering cartridge filter housing options in standard sizes, US Water Systems helps you to save money.
-We don’t tie you to a proprietary size and then sell you expensive replacement cartridges – you can choose any standard water filter cartridge to go into your system.
-As long as you select a filter that’s in the correct size – a 2.5” x 9.75” filter for a small point-of-use system, for example – you can use it in your housing.
+We don’t tie you to a proprietary size and then sell you expensive replacement cartridges.
+You can choose any standard water filter cartridge to go into your system.
+As long as you select a filter that’s in the correct size.
+A 2.5” x 9.75” filter for a small point-of-use system, such as using it in your housing.